Visit Auvergne, France

-Cantal is a peaceful, slow-moving department of Auvergne with traditional unspoiled towns and attractive scenery to discover
+Cantal is a peaceful, slow-moving department to the south-west of the Auvergne with traditional unspoiled towns and attractive scenery to discover

-See travel guide for Cantal department for more information
+See Cantal travel guide for more information and highlights

 Best known for its natural highlights, especially the volcanoes around Puy-de-Dome itself, this Auvergne department also has an interesting selection of villages and towns to discover.

-See travel guide for Puy-de-Dome department for more information.
+See Puy-de-Dome travel guide for more information and highlights

 Haute-Loire (south-east Auvergne)

-The Haute-Loire department of Auergne is especially well known for the attractive pilgrimage town of Le Puy-en-Velay.
+The Haute-Loire department of Auvergne is especially well known for the attractive pilgrimage town of Le Puy-en-Velay.

-Le Puy en Velay itself is a lovely town to explore in the heart of the Auvergne region - as a long-standing starting point for an important pilgrim route, Le Puy has an impressive selection of interesting historical monuments.
-Perhaps the 'most unmissable' town of the Auvergne!
+Le Puy en Velay itself is a lovely town to explore in the heart of the Auvergne region.
+Established since medieval times as an important pilgrim route, Le Puy has a very impressive selection of interesting historical monuments and is the most visited town in the Auvergne.

-See travel guide for Haute Loire department for more information.
+See Haute-Loire travel guide for more information and highlights

 Allier (north Auvergne)